svstoll/cscc-recommender/README.md

 #### Details
 1. The indexing part is pretty fast.
 But if the context dataset is split into 5 subgroups, all recommendations for one subgroup will take roughly 30 hours.
 So in the program, each time we only run for one iteration(with currectItr = 0).
 If want to run for all iterations, need to change function "trainAndEvaluateOnContextDataset".
 2. The recall and precision formulas are from the paper, equations (1)-(3).
 With that formula for calculating recall, the recall will be the same for TOP 1,TOP3,TOP10 recommendations.
-It's confusing but the Recalls in TABLE 1 for CSCC method in their paper confirm that they are calculating like this way.
+It's confusing but the Recalls in TABLE 1 for CSCC method in their paper confirm that they were calculating in this way.

 #### How to run
 Like in the indexing part, specify the location for context dataset, interaction dataset, and where to store indexed files in config.properties.